Serving

 Yes

-An attractive soup to introduce or accompany other dishes - easy to make and it takes little attention.
-The proportions given here make a fairly substantial soup, if you wish it lighter cut back a bit on the amount of pork.
+An attractive soup to introduce or accompany other dishes - it takes little attention while cooking.
+The proportions given here make a substantial soup, if you wish it lighter cut back a bit on the pork.

 1